facioquo/stock-charts/README.md

 2. Open `\Server\Backend.sln` in Visual Studio

 3. Select `WebApi` project and Run by either `CTRL+F5` or `CTRL+SHIFT+W`.
-You can also View from right-click menus.
+You can also select `View` from right-click menus.
 If you've done this successfully, a browser window will open and say "API is functioning nominally."
 Leave the browser window open.
 Take note of the URL in your browser, or from the Debug menu in WebApi project properties.

     ![WebApi Properties ><](Client/src/assets/server-port.png)